tact/Canopy/Targets/Canopy/Sources/Canopy.docc/iCloud Advanced Data Protection.md

 > CloudKit doesn’t support indexes on encrypted fields.
 Don’t include encrypted fields in your predicate or sort descriptors when fetching records with `CKQuery` and `CKQueryOperation`.

 This is pretty obvious, but worth mentioning.
-Since the server no longer has access to the field contents, you obviously cannot query, search or sort by them.
+Since the server no longer has access to the field contents, you obviously cannot query, search, or sort by them.

 ## Sharing

-Sharing has impact on ADP and end-to-end encryption.
+Sharing has an impact on ADP and end-to-end encryption.
 The data security overview says:

 > iWork collaboration, the Shared Albums feature in Photos, and sharing content with “anyone with the link,” do not support Advanced Data Protection.
 When you use these features, the encryption keys for the shared content are securely uploaded to Apple data centers so that iCloud can facilitate real-time collaboration or web sharing.